COMPARISON

 Redaction

-Production-grade redaction (permanently removing sensitive content from PDFs rather than overlaying black boxes that can be parsed back out) is one of Foxit's clearest specialist capabilities.
-It's used in legal, healthcare, and government workflows where the redacted output must withstand forensic recovery attempts.
+Production-grade redaction, permanently removing sensitive content from PDFs rather than overlaying black boxes that can be parsed back out, is one of the workloads Foxit anchors its enterprise pitch on.
+It is used in legal, healthcare, and government workflows where the redacted output must withstand forensic recovery attempts.

 // Foxit PDF SDK — Redaction add-on